junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas looks like he was about to snap, but decides at the last minute to turn it into a sigh.
 "You might just put both of us in extreme danger, me, especially.
 Since Raphael might already hear it and find where I am, or at least close enough.
 I could be dead any minute by now if it's not still shielding me."

-Defeated, Bobby takes half a step back, giving Cas some space as he tries to give another attempt to stand up.
+Defeated, Bobby takes half a step back, acting as if trying to give Cas some space as he gives another attempt to stand up.
 "Well, I'm sorry.
 I guess.
 Was really out of option there."

 "How long was I unconscious?"
 Cas leaves the sofa, walking shakily toward the desk.